 At Indiana University, Mr. Butterman conducted a highly acclaimed production of Leonard Bernstein’s little-known 1600 Pennsylvania Avenue in a series of performances at the Kennedy Center in Washington, DC, receiving unanimous praise from such publications as The New York Times, Washington Post, Variety, and USA Today.
 He was subsequently invited to New York at the request of the Bernstein estate to prepare a performance of a revised version of the work.

-Michael Butterman’s work has been featured in six nationwide broadcasts on American Public Media’s Performance Today.
-He can be heard on two CDs recorded for the Newport Classics label and on a new disc in which he conducts the Rochester Philharmonic and collaborates with actor John Lithgow.
+Michael Butterman’s work has been featured in more than a dozen nationwide broadcasts on public radio’s Performance Today.
+He can be heard on two CDs recorded for the Newport Classics label and on an album in which he conducts the Rochester Philharmonic and collaborates with actor John Lithgow.